hammer-anvil/Machina/README.md

 ## 1. Setup and Build
 This package is designed to run in a Docker environment with Ubuntu 24 and ROS 2 Jazzy.

-### Setup

-Download and unzip the file under the .../src directory of a workspace (i.e., /../src/machina_metrology_task)

-It's important that the above path(which is specified in Makefile) is maintained to properly locate the data file within the package.

 ### Build the Docker Image

 To build the Docker image, run the following command in the directory containing the Makefile: